fjp/bachelor/README.md

 For the problem description refer to the [AID Coding Challenge.pdf](AID_Coding_Challenge.pdf).
 The complete doxygen documentation can be found in the doc folder, see [index.html](doc/html/index.html)

+## Main new features

+To verify the correctness of my implemented AStar algorithm, I added two more implementations.
+1. [Wikipedia A* Pseudocode](https://en.wikipedia.org/wiki/A*_search_algorithm#Pseudocode) implemented in class planner::cPlannerWiki which inherits from planner::cPlanner.
+2. [Red Blob Games A*](https://www.redblobgames.com/pathfinding/a-star/implementation.html#cplusplus) implemented in class planner::cPlannerWiki which inherits from planner::cPlanner.

+Both use less memory than my previous implementation which can still be found in planner::cPlanner::AStar() because the used data structures require less memory.
+For example the node struct in Red Blob Games implementation uses less fields (see planner::tSimplifiedNode).
+Regarding the computation time, planner::cPlanner

 ## Changelog